Samuel T. Miller

 About Samuel Miller

 Samuel Miller received a diploma with honors in weather forecasting from Chanute Air Force Base (Rantoul, Ill.), a B.S. in physics summa cum laude, an M.S. in Earth Science-Oceanography, and a Ph.D. in Earth Sciences from the University of New Hampshire.
-His research interests include mesoscale meteorology (especially coastal circulation, air-sea interaction, and air pullution dispersion) and practical forecasting problems (such as precipitation type and local winds).
+He has also earned an MBA from Plymouth State University.
+His research interests include mesoscale meteorology (especially coastal circulation, air-sea interaction, and air pollution dispersion) and practical forecasting problems (such as precipitation type and local winds).